-In 2012 SBR has put into place a free and

-compulsory health screening program for all of its employees.
+Since 2012, SBR has put into place a free and compulsory health screening program for all of its employees (the program continued to be conducted in 2013).
 This screening process also aims to raise awareness on a range of common illnesses and chronic diseases (SBR does not have any occupational activities that are related to a high incidence of occupational disease).
 During this screening, health professionals come on site to conduct a series of tests and to educate the staff on health related topics.